Bokashi (horticulture)

-Other names attributed to this process include bokashi composting, bokashi fermentation and fermented composting.
+Bokashi (also referred to as bokashi composting, bokashi fermentation and fermented composting) is an anaerobic composting method that converts food waste and organic matter into a soil amendment using a specialized bran.
+The result of this procesd is similar in many ways to traditional compost.
+The nature of bokashi reduces the risk of nutrient leaching, and does not cause the greenhouse gas nor heat emission typically caused by traditional hot compost methods.
+These factors have also made it an appealing tool for urban agriculturists, as it can be easily done inside a home or apartment in manageable quantities without odor.

+Bokashi composting originated in Korea, and has spread widley around the globe, particularly in dense urban areas of eastern Asia, where it is viewed as a way to reduce waste and promote healthy cities.

 Nomenclature

 The name bokashi is transliterated from spoken Japanese (ぼかし).
 However, Japanese-English dictionaries give the word an older artistic meaning: "shading or gradation" of images – especially applied to woodblock prints.
 This later extended to mean pixellation or fogging in censored photographs.
 Therefore, its application to fermented organic matter is of uncertain origin; if both uses are related, unifying concepts may be "alteration" or "fading away".

 Bokashi as a food waste process is borrowed in many other languages.
 As a noun, it has various meanings depending on context, in particular the process itself, the inoculant and the fermented output.
 This variety can lead to confusion.
 As an adjective, it qualifies any related noun, such as bokashi bin (a household fermentation vessel), bokashi soil (after adding the preserve), and even bokashi composting – a contradiction in terms.

 Process

 A household bokashi bin with a supply of fermentation starter, namely bran inoculated with Yeast, Photosynthetic Bacteria, and Lactic Acid Bacteria.

 The basic stages of the process are: